MustafaMahamoud/MustafaMahamoud/README.md

 - 👋 Hi, I’m @MustafaMahamoud
 - 👀 I’m interested in programming with c#, python
-- 🌱 I’m currently learning paython
 - 💞️ I’m looking to collaborate on c#, python and angular projects
-- 📫 How to reach me mustafamahmoud.mmt@gmail.com
+- 📫 How to reach me mustafatayea@gmail.com

 <!---
 MustafaMahamoud/MustafaMahamoud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.